trishaandrea/Australia-Labor-Market-Project/README.md

 # Trisha — Labour Demand

-Trisha's part of the project focuses on measuring and understanding labour demand in Australia using job vacancy data.
+Trisha's part of the project focuses on measuring and understanding labour demand and labour-market tightness in Australia using job vacancy and unemployment data.

 The analysis examines: